Mohammad Shahid Jabbar

-Mohammad Shahid Jabbar is an Indian football coach.
-He served as the head coach of the India women's national football team from 2010 to 2012 and also served as the head coach of Odisha women's football team.
+Mohammad Shahid Jabbar is an Indian football coach and former footballer.
+He served as the head coach of the India women's national football team from 2010 to 2012, and currently as the head coach of Odisha women's football team.

 Playing career

 Jabbar played for Chand club in the local league and also represented Odisha in the Santosh Trophy at the 1993 and 1995 editions.